-Buy your berry plants from a local nursery or mail-order supplier (see the Gardener's Supply lineup ), and seek out varieties that are reliably winter hardy and well-suited to your growing area.
+Seek out varieties that are reliably winter hardy and well-suited to your growing area.
 Plants should be certified disease-free to avoid the viruses that weaken plants and reduce yields).
-In most parts of North America, planting berries in early spring is best, whether you've purchased dormant bareroot stock or a plant that's growing in a container.
+In most parts of North America, planting berries in early spring is best, whether you've purchased dormant bare-root stock or a plant that's growing in a container.

 The ideal site and soil conditions for your backyard berry patch vary depending on the type of fruit you grow.
-In many cases, these plants aren't fussy and will grow just fine in an average, well-drained garden soil.
-That said, there are a few with very particular soil requirements, so it's important to do some reading before planting to make sure you can keep them happy.Blueberries and Lingonberries
+In many cases, these plants aren't fussy and will grow just fine in an average, well-drained garden soil with plenty of sun.
+That said, there are a few with particular soil requirements, as noted below.

 Brambles are vulnerable to viruses and several other diseases.
 To reduce the risk of infection, avoid planting them on soil where a member of the nightshade family (tomatoes, peppers, potatoes, eggplant) or wild Rubus have recently been grown.
 For the same reason, it's best to locate raspberries and blackberries at least 500 yards away from any wild brambles.